-- 1 .
-Study and analysis on social (incl. life style, political and economical) background which regulates frequency / areas / combination of diseases of the presence of epidemics. - 2 .
+- Study and analysis on social (incl. life style, political and economical) background which regulates frequency / areas / combination of diseases of the presence of epidemics. - 2 .
 Study on the effect of individual and social environment toward endemic and epidemics. - 3 .
 Standardization of human security measures in the field of health services from the view points of nutrition and 3 Es ie.economy, environment and education. - 4 .
 Study on control of communicable diseases among the regional and international health care programs. - 5 .
-Study on quantitative and qualitative values of medical and health services under the ODA ie. Official Development Assistance programs by Japa-
+Study on quantitative and qualitative values of medical and health services under the ODA ie. Official Development Assistance programs by Japanese government.

-- nese government. - 6 .
+- 6 .
 Feasibility study on comprehensive information filing and network system for the sake of promoting health and social welfare services in developing countries, by epidemics, by regions, by administrative measures. - 7 .
-Reformation and coordination of health manpower traning program / system to meet the need of tropical area. - 8 .
-Comparative studies on the control of infectious diseases in tropical Asia.
+Reformation and coordination of health manpower traning program / system to meet the need of tropical area in connection with Risk Management. - 8 .
+Comparative studies on the control of emerging infectious diseases in tropical Asia Such as West Nile and SARS.

-Specific themes of joint cooperative research and research seminar designated to the Department in FY 2002 under the scheme of Research Institute for Nationally Joint-Use are listed below.
-Technical and Management Committee recommended that interdisciplinary research collaboration should be realized from the viewpoint of middle and long-term range and managed not only by single department but by the whole Institute as one of the important mandates.
+Specific themes of joint cooperative research designated to the Department in FY 2002 under the scheme of Research Institute for Nationally Joint-Use are listed below.
+The Technical and Management Committee recommended that interdisciplinary research collaboration should be realized from the viewpoint of middle and long-term range and managed not only by single department but by the whole Institute as one of the important mandates.